madaan/madaan.github.io/_posts/2023-04-01-prompting.md

   - A way to communicate the task to the processor.
   - Just different ways to represent the same task.

-- You are not teaching the task to the processor--you are just specifying the task in a different way.
+- You are not teaching the task to the processor--you are just specifying the task differently.
 The processor already knows how to add two numbers.

 <hr>